frequency-chain/frequency/pallets/capacity/README.md

 ### Capacity Epoch

-A Capacity Epoch is the number of blocks before Capacity balances are able to be renewed.
+A Capacity Epoch is a period consisting of a specific number of blocks, during which a Provider's utilization of network Capacity is capped at the amount of generated Capacity targeted to that Provider.
+At the start of each new Epoch, the available Capacity is renewed for each Provider, regardless of how much they consumed in the prior Epoch.
-The value is managed by Governance, and is currently set to 7200 blocks (approximately 24 hours at the current average 12-second block time).
+The duration of a Capacity Epoch is determined by Governance, and is currently set to 7200 blocks.
+With the current average block time of approximately 12 seconds, one Capacity Epoch lasts around 24 hours on Mainnet.

 ### Thaw Period